Learning through Probing: a decentralized reinforcement learning architecture for social dilemmas: Implementation and Experiments

 \section{Implementation and Experiments}

 In this section, we describe the methodology and experimental setup.
-The first subsection describes how RL agents train against Axelrod agents simultaneously and compares and contrasts the results of Q-learning and Hyper-Q-learning to examine how policy prediction improves learning under certain conditions.
+The first subsection describes how RL agents train against Axelrod agents simultaneously, and compares and contrasts the results of Q-learning and Hyper-Q-learning to examine how policy prediction improves learning under certain conditions.
 The second subsection describes how we tackle these difficulties using a \textit{probing} technique and Q-learning to account for behavior changes \textit{through updates} and investigating the influence of this new learning methodology on the emergence of cooperation.
 The default neural networks had two hidden layers with 40 hidden units and ReLU activation functions.
 Agents were trained with gradient descent with a buffer size of 1e5, learning rate of 1e-4 and a batch size of 300.
 Exploration, $\epsilon$, was initially set to 1.0 and decreased linearly with iterations, stopping at 0.1.
 The discount rate $\gamma$ was set to 0.99.
 Target networks were also used to further stabilize training.
-A value for the time horizon $T=5$ was selected through experimentation.
+After testing multiple values for the time horizon, $T$, we set it to 5.
+Using values greater than 5 produced results that were very similar while using values smaller than 5 had a higher variance.
 Finally, the third section describes the external aspects of learning in artificial societies and the impact on agent behavior.